 Before you start thinking of how your warehouse is laid out, let’s review the basics.
-No matter what type of products you manage, your warehouse layout needs to include these essential elements:
+No matter what type of products you manage, for an efficient warehouse and streamlined inventory management & order fulfillment your facility layout needs to include these essential elements:

 Inbound Receiving Bay: Begin with a receiving bay.
 Make sure you allow enough space for products to be unloaded and scanned before being put away.

 Storage Areas: Shelving units and pallet racking needs to be wide enough (and strong enough) to safely secure your inventory.
-If you need to store long objects, such as lumber or construction supplies, cantilever racks are a great option.
+Make sure your storage capacity can accommodate your inventory: if you need to store long objects, such as lumber or construction supplies, cantilever racks are a great option.
 If you offer food warehousing, make sure you consider how much of your storage space will need to be controlled at various temperatures, and block off areas for frozen foods, refrigerated foods, and dry goods.

-Packing Space: Leave ample space for pickers to transfer product to packers, and for packers to prepare orders for shipping.
+Packing Space: Ensure there’s a large enough picking area for material handling; leave ample space for pickers to transfer product to packers, and for packers to prepare orders for shipping.
 Designate space for shipping materials to be stored as well.